-There have been major pivot points in the past, including each of the days (ages) of creation ...
-God talking to Adam in the Garden of Eden ... biblical flood ... birth, teaching and resurrection of Jesus.
-And the Bible says there will be more pivot points in the future, including Jesus' return to earth ... judgment and punishment ... a new heaven and a new earth.
+There have been other major pivot points – as each day (age) of creation and the birth of Jesus.
+And the Bible says there will be more pivot points in the future – as Jesus' return to earth, judgment, punishment and a new heaven and new earth.

-These changes are all part of a massive unfolding divine plan outlined in the Bible!
+These changes are all part of a massive unfolding divine plan outlined in the Bible.
 Only part of it has actually happened so far.
-The best is yet to come.

 Adam was placed by God in the Garden of Eden approximately 4000 BC.
 Adam did not originate there; he was put there from the outside.

 Adam and Eve's first son (Cain) murdered his brother (Abel), and God rendered this punishment: